How To Condemn A House – Here’s Everything That You Need To Know.

 Get Familiar With Relevant Regulations.

-If you cannot hire a lawyer, get familiar with applicable code regulations, provisions, and ordinances that the government officials rely on to declare your building non-compliant.
-Make sure that the government officials are interpreting these regulations accurately.
+If you cannot hire a lawyer, get familiar with applicable code regulations, provisions, and ordinances that government officials rely on to declare your building non-compliant.
+Make sure that government officials are interpreting these regulations accurately.
 Ensure that the provisions are applied correctly to your property.

 Older buildings may be exempted from complying with current requirements and you will want to know if your property is one of them.
 You can visit your local municipal department to learn about the code provisions or find them online.
 Make sure that you are familiar with the code provisions you are deemed to be violating.